Witiko/scm-at-arqmath3/README.md

 ## Research goals

+1. Compare the soft vector space model against sparse information retrieval baselines.
-1. Compare performance of text, text + LaTeX, and text + Tangent-L as math representations
+2. Compare performance of text, text + LaTeX, and text + Tangent-L as math representations
-2. Compare performance of non-positional word2vec and positional `word2vec`
+3. Compare performance of non-positional word2vec and positional `word2vec`
    embeddings
-3. Compare performance of word2vec embeddings and decontextualized `roberta-base` embeddings
+4. Compare performance of word2vec embeddings and decontextualized `roberta-base` embeddings
-4. Compare performance of decontextualized embeddings of `roberta-base` and tuned `roberta-base`
+5. Compare performance of decontextualized embeddings of `roberta-base` and tuned `roberta-base`
-5. Compare performance of interpolated and joint SCM models for text and math
+6. Compare performance of interpolated and joint SCM models for text and math

 ## Jupyter notebooks